Bmariten/flask-app/README.md

 # flask-app
-A simple web app using flask
+A simple web app using flask Python framework